Flying-Acorn/.github/profile/README.md

 ### Many More

-We have worked on over 100 Hyper-Casual prototypes and Casual games, encountering various challenges along the way.
-Our experience includes developing games that have garnered millions of downloads and maintained thousands of daily active users, contributing to our expertise in the realm of large-scale published games.
+We've tackled over 100 hypercasual prototypes and casual games, learning from every challenge along the way.
+Our experience includes hits with millions of downloads and thousands of daily players—let's bring that expertise to your project!

 ### Publishers We've Worked With